alexdcodes/alexdcodes/README.md

 if you found this page, i do not know what error code to provide, maybe 360?
 HTTP 360

 - I love, learning about new technologies, listening 2 all kinds of music, playing around with sound, used to train german shepherds, belgium malinos, dobermans..( IPO3 Training)
-- Speaking English and Russian.
+- Speaking English , Russian and Ukranian.
 - Dealing with absurtity && the existential view of life while typing all the time in between.
 - Inspiring people to use open source software, develop things.
 - I am currently living in the terminal, feel free to pipe me to /usr/bin with a cronjob, or add me to .bashrc, to keep me running.